 - children and young people in isolation

-- children and young people waiting for a test result
+- children and young people waiting for a COVID-19 test result.

-Talk to your child’s teacher if they need to learn from home.
-Our learning from home resources are still available for those who need it.
+Talk to your child/ren’s teacher if they need to learn from home.
+The resources on our learning resources page can also be used.

 Who to contact for support

-Your school, kura or early learning will be your first point of call if you have questions or concerns.
+Your early learning service, school, kura or wharekura will be your first point of call if you have questions or concerns.